Baby Baby (Amy Grant song): Critical reception

-Pan-European magazine Music & Media wrote, "New single from the lady who brought us the 1988 hit single 'Lead Me On', which is also featured on this.
-She still sounds grand on this danceable pop tune."
+Pan-European magazine Music & Media wrote that Grant "still sounds grand on this danceable pop tune."
 In their review of the Heart in Motion album, Music & Media complimented "Baby Baby" as "heavenly".
 James Hamilton from Record Mirror commented, "With a coincidentally apt catalogue number, the white gospel superstar's US chart topping secular smash is a catchy pop song on radio but becomes a hard "choon" on 12-inch in its chunkily chugged jiggly jogging 98–0bpm Heart In Motion Mix, with a poppier rolling No Getting Over You Mix too."

 Chart performance

 "Baby Baby" was Amy Grant's biggest hit since her 1986 duet with Peter Cetera, "The Next Time I Fall".
 In the United States, "Baby Baby" became Grant's second number-one hit on the pop charts and her first as a solo artist, topping the Billboard Hot 100 (replacing Wilson Phillips' "You're in Love" from the top spot) and Adult Contemporary charts for two and three weeks, respectively.
 It also made Grant the first Christian pop singer to have a number-one single in the United States.
 The single reached the Top Ten in ten countries, in addition to reaching No. 11 in Switzerland.
 In the United Kingdom, "Baby Baby" was the singer's first (and only) Top Five hit in that country, reaching No. 2 in the UK Singles Chart.
 "Baby Baby" went on to become Grant's biggest hit single and one of the most successful singles of 1991.